-Harry Oliver is one of only three ‘star individuals’ at the junior bar in Chambers and Partners Directory.
-He is also one of only 3 specialist divorce and matrimonial finance practitioners ranked in the inaugural ‘Chambers 100’ Bar list of the top 100 junior barristers working in any area of the law in England and Wales.
+- Was 1 of only 3 specialist divorce and matrimonial finance practitioners ranked in the ‘Chambers 100’ Bar list of the top 100 junior barristers working in any area of the law in England and Wales.
 That commendation reads:

 ‘No stranger to big money matrimonial finance cases, Harry Oliver regularly handles matters generally involving assets between £10 million and £100 million.
 He was junior counsel in one of the largest cases ever when he acted for Del Monte Chief Vivian Imerman in his divorce from the sister of Robbie and Vincent Tchenguiz.
 Total assets in the case amounted to more than £300 million.
 Just as well then that Oliver is ‘a master of paperwork and figures,’ who has ‘a keen tactical brain.’
 When he is instructed ‘clients feel that they are being represented by the very best counsel.’

 Harry has particular experience with complex corporate, trust, tax and business valuation issues arising on divorce, whether relating to the UK or overseas jurisdictions.
-He is frequently instructed to appear as the sole or leading advocate against QCs, or as a first junior when being led himself.
-Allied to his specialism in financial matters, Harry undertakes cases where related jurisdictional and/or complex enforcement issues arise.
+Allied to his specialism in financial matters, Harry undertakes cases where related trust, jurisdictional and/or complex enforcement issues arise.

 In addition, Harry is a qualified Arbitrator, and accepts instructions in that capacity, as well as to conduct Private FDRs.